-During their three decade career, Swedish icons Meshuggah have pioneered a distinct low-end sound powered by polyrhythmic gymnastics and extraordinary technicality that has rightfully been held aloft by the metal world.
+During their three-decade career, Swedish icons Meshuggah have pioneered a distinct low-end sound powered by polyrhythmic gymnastics and extraordinary technicality that has rightfully been held aloft by the metal world.
 Even more bewildering and complicated than their music is trying to put their untouchable array of works in any discernible order of merit.
-But here we go…
+But here we go, nonetheless...

 It’s a testament to the Swedes’ sheer excellence that even their rarities collection is essential listening.
 Although disjointed and therefore lacking the cranium-levelling momentum that their studio albums build, the punishing melee of opener of War remains one of the band’s fiercest tracks.
-It saw Meshuggah experimenting with programmed drums that would further revolutionise their sound on subsequent releases, while the three tracks from their eponymous EP displayed signs of the extraordinary band they’d become.
+It saw Meshuggah experimenting with programmed drums that would further revolutionise their sound on subsequent releases, while the three tracks from their eponymous 1989 EP displayed the DNA of the extraordinary band they’d become.

-Taking the bulging thrash of Metallica’s …And Justice For All and mutating it beyond almost all recognition, the Umeå band laid down a blueprint for the future of technical metal with their debut’s jazzy rhythmic complexities, cutting-edge sound and ominous worldview.
-A quarter of a century later, the likes of Internal Evidence still sound completely thrilling.
+Taking the bulging thrash of Metallica’s …And Justice For All and mutating it beyond almost all recognition, the Umeå band laid down a blueprint for the future of technical metal with their debut full-length.
+Though the jazzy rhythmic complexities, cutting-edge sound and ominous worldview would all become more pronounced as Meshuggah refined their skills, the likes of Internal Evidence and Choirs Of Devastation still sound completely thrilling over three decades later.

 7. The Violent Sleep Of Reason (2016)

-Their eighth album was more of a tightening of the screws than a revolutionary step, yet with it came universal acclaim and even a Grammy nomination for Clockworks.
+By the time of their eighth album, the Swedes’ legacy had already reached legendary status, with new music bringing even more universal acclaim and even a Grammy nomination for Clockworks.
 The convulsing nightmare of the title track and bludgeoning groove of MonstoCity were testament that the band had lost none of their skill or potency.
 However, The Violent Sleep Of Reason was more of a tightening of the screws than a revolutionary lunge.

 6. Koloss (2012)

-Such is Meshuggah's standard, that an album as monolithic as Koloss doesn't even crack their top five.
-All of the band's enviable qualities were there for all to see here, with their trademark complexity matched by the most irresistible groove the Swedes had unleashed this century.
+Such is Meshuggah's standard that an album as monolithic as Koloss doesn't even crack their top five.
+Each of the band's enviable qualities were there for all to see here, with their trademark complexity matched by the most irresistible groove the Swedes had unleashed this century.
 Demiurge‘s hulking advance alongside the sinister aether of Break Those Bones Whose Sinews Gave It Motion saw the perfect examples of their myriad strengths as they continued to push metal further into new realms.

 5. Catch Thirtythree (2005)

-Following on from the insane 21-minute-long I (2004), this single 47-minute piece of music is the band’s most experimental and genre-defying release.
-Using programmed drums to make Tomas Haake’s rhythms even more incomprehensible as well as all manner of textures and tricks to warp the guitars and Jens Kidman’s often nightmarish vocals, Catch Thirtythree was an incomparable, hellish descent into the abyss.
+Following on from the insane 21-minute-long I (2004), this single 47-minute piece of music is still the band’s most experimental and genre-defying release.
+Using programmed drums to make Tomas Haake’s rhythms even more incomprehensible, and all manner of textures and tricks to warp the guitars and Jens Kidman’s often nightmarish vocals, Catch Thirtythree was an incomparable, hellish descent into the abyss.

 4. Chaosphere (1998)

 Upping the heaviness, groove and technicality, Chaosphere saw Meshuggah confidently morphing the style that had so revolutionised extreme metal in the mid-90s.
-New Millennium Cyanide Christ and Neurotica are still undeniably catchy despite sounding like a horde of sentient robotic vikings on a murderous berserker frenzy.
+New Millennium Cyanide Christ and Neurotica remain undeniably catchy despite sounding like a horde of sentient robotic Vikings on a murderous berserker frenzy.
 Listen to the end of closer Elastic and see whether your brain will be transported to a higher plane or simply dissolve under the strain.